 Acquiring the rights to a single song can take weeks or longer, depending on how many people own the rights to the song.
 There isn’t a set time window for getting approval, which leads to complications when you’re licensing multiple songs at the same time.

-You can simplify this process by using royalty-free music.
+You can simplify this process by using royalty free music for filmmakers.

 With a stock music library, the music licensing negotiations are handled for you.
 A subscription to a company like Soundstripe gives you access to thousands of radio-quality songs with a single search.